 - Create a balanced timetable so that delegates are not sitting for a long time.

 - A variety of presentation styles and tools will keep your audience interested.
-Consider using voting buttons or other technology aids.
+Consider using voting buttons, social media or other technology aids.

 - Using syndicate rooms for smaller groups will add variety to your event, as well as encouraging people to take part in discussions.